appveen/data.stack.startAllFlows/README.md

 # data.stack.startAllFlows

-Script to start all flows sequentially
+Utility script to start all flows sequentially.

+## Usage

+1. Download the binary file and run it.
+2. Follow the onscreen instructions